opolis/work-distribution_contracts/README.md

 ### Events:
 - **Claimed** returns address, epoch and claimed balance when claim completes
-- **RootAdded** returns epoch number and total token allocation when new root is uploaded
+- **RootAdded** returns address of sender, epoch number and total token allocation when new root is uploaded

 ## Scripts